raseribanez/Card-Trick-Game/README.md

 # Card-Trick-Game

-magicNumberTrick_OLD.py    is the first version I made magicNumberTrick_NEW.py    is the newer version I redid A Magic Trick I found in a Christmas Cracker - and coded into a Python Game
+magicNumberTrick_OLD.py    is the first version I made magicNumberTrick_NEW.py    is the newer version I re-wrote

+This is a Magic Trick I found in a Christmas Cracker - and coded into a Python Game

 When I wrote this I had literally been coding for a few weeks, using PDF guides and tutorials to help

-I got my Pi for xmas and wrote the card trick into Python early January.
-My Brother put Python and Scratch on my PC a few weeks before Christmas to get me practising, I had no idea he was giving me a Raspberry Pi for Xmas...I had seen scratch and the RPi on a news documentary a few weeks before - it was about ow they were being used in schools to teach programming, and I told him about it as he does some maths based programming as an engineer - So he put them on my PC and I started messing around with Scratch, then eventually plucked up the courage to explore Python...Thats where it all started for me - Anyway enough babbling - just a bit if background info
+I got my RPi for xmas and wrote the card trick into Python early January.
+My Brother put Python and Scratch on my PC a few weeks before Christmas to get me practising, I had no idea he was giving me a Raspberry Pi for Xmas...I had seen Scratch and the RPi on a news documentary a few weeks before - it was about how they were being used in schools to teach programming, and I told him about it as i Know he does maths based programming as an engineer - So he put them on my PC and I started messing around with Scratch, then got bored within a few hours (it is aimed at kids after all) and decided to explore Python...Thats where it all started for me - Anyway enough babbling - Almost a year later I am still learning, and I am hooked on Python, and programming.
+I decided to apply my new knowledge to this little game.

 So, The game....